Backups and Options

 A good backup is nothing more than an insurance policy.
 You don't purchase health insurance because you plan on getting sick any more than you would backup your files thinking you will need it, but bad things happen.
 I hate to say this is amusing but every time I hear from a customer that they need help, restoring a file from a backup, they tell me "this is not a good time for this to happen".
 There is never a good time.
 For those who use a backup because they had a problem in the past, they're in panic mode if it isn't working correctly.
 Backups are one of the necessities of computing that many people could care less about.

-A disaster recovery plan in the form of a good backup routine is a must whether you are a one person company or have 1,000 employees and a good tape rotation is the best solution.
-There are dozens of good reasons for using tape, see the PC Magazine link above that talks about tape being the only good way..
+A disaster recovery plan in the form of a good backup routine is a must whether you are a one person company or have 1,000 employees and a good external image backup rotation is the best solution.
+An on-site backup image is necessary to be able to restore the complete system but should be used in conjunction with a cloud storage solution.

-The prime difference between a data backup, (assuming you have ALL the data actually being backed up), and a full backup is the time required to recover from a disaster.
+The prime difference between a data backup, (assuming you have ALL the data actually being backed up), and a full image backup is the time required to recover from a disaster.
 (That's more important then the time required to do the backup since it's usually done after hours).
-Maybe 2 hours to get you back where you were using a tape, 5 to 6 hours or more to get you back in business, but not back where you were, without the full backup.
+Maybe 2 hours to get you back where you were using a disk image.
 The data backups don't typically take into account where some of the configuration information and data are stored.
 Some software, like Quicken products, don't store the data in the "My Documents" folder by default but that's only one example.
 Remember that an additional 2 or 4 hours to get back in business could cost you real money in lost business and productivity.
 There are few things worse than having your employees sitting on their hands waiting for the computers to come back to life.
 One worse thing is to tell your customers you can't check on something because the computers are down.

 We are asked how frequently someone should backup.
 The answer is fairly simple.
 In any given day you have input enough information that you wouldn't want to attempt recreating it from scratch, that's the day you should backup.
 For most businesses that means every day.